Approx. Time Difference

 Special Study Project

 It may be possible to do a Special Study Project (independent study project) in an area of special interest.
 For projects that include fieldwork, you will need Japanese language skills.
-After arrival in Japan, discuss the project with the UC Visiting Professor, who may approve the project based on the feasibility of the topic and the availability of a Meiji Gakuin faculty member to supervise the project.
+After arrival in Japan, discuss the project with the UC Visiting Professor, who may approve the project based on the feasibility of the topic and the availability of a Meiji Gakuin faculty member to supervise.
 Special Study Projects are normally 1 to 4 UC quarter units.

 There is no way to increase the units of the 3-unit MGU courses; however, there are two mechanisms to add extra-unit courses to the existing courses.
 Either option is pursued after you have arrived in Japan, enrolled in the 3-unit course, and discussed the project with the instructor of a given course.
 The options are as follows: